Your Cart

 What’s great about these chords is two things.

-They allow you to move up and down the fretboard, unlike the open power chords that stay at the second fret.
+*They allow you to move up and down the fretboard while keeping the same shape.

-When learning to form power chords you will need to stretch your fingers a bit.
+When learning to form a power chord, you will need to stretch your fingers a bit.
 This chord shape is created by two fingers on two strings with a fret in between them.
-Once you learn this to form this chord, you will need to keep this shape when moving it around the fretboard.
+Once you learn this form of this chord, you will need to keep this shape when moving it around the fretboard.
 Be sure to watch the video lesson on how this is done.

-Chord types are not the easiest to form as a beginner, but with a little consistent effort daily, you will begin to see some progress and that is when the fun starts to happen.
+Chord types are not the easiest to form as a beginner, but with a little consistent daily effort, you will begin to see some progress, and that is when the fun starts to happen.
 And as with all things, you must be patient and not give up.
 If you stick with it, your reward will be all the cool rock songs you’ll be able to play.

-Watching me from them in the video lesson is fine.
-But it is very beneficial that you learn how to read them in the written tablature as well.
-This will give you more of a rounded education, a step up on most guitar players (most don’t read sheet music), and a more enhanced learning experience.
-Here are some examples of what power chords look like in tablature format.
+Watching me in the video lesson is fine.
+But it is very beneficial that you learn how to read them in the written language as well.
+Chord charts are a great place to start.
+This will give you a rounded education, a step up on most guitar players (most don’t read sheet music), and a more enhanced learning experience.
+Here are some examples of what power chords look like in chord chart format.

 Accomplish this with proper timing and emotion.
 When creating a rhythm with power chords playing rock music you want to start with a simple 1 2 3 4 count.
 Because this is the most common timing of rock music.

 Listen to bands like AC/DC.
 They use this timing in almost all their songs.
-You can tap your foot to the beat and follow along to the music.
+You can tap your foot to the beat and follow along with the music.
 It is simple and effective.
-Then once you get the initial timing of rock music down, you can create more complex rhythms.
+Then, once you get the initial timing of rock music down, you can create more complex rhythms.
 But in the beginning, keep it simple.

 This creates the internal clock that all musicians must have and by focusing on improving your timing by counting (to yourself or out loud) you begin to develop this very important skill set.
 I can’t begin to tell you how many musicians I’ve met who have not developed proper timing.